chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/toggle.md

 * A toggle button allows a user to pick between two states, on and off.
 * A Toggle Button's text should not change based on state
 * Focus should stay on the button when it is pressed
+* Initial focus lands directly on the switch’s thumb, since it’s the primary interactive element of the component.
+* The accessibility label for a switch is typically the same as the switch’s adjacent text label.
+* While the visible label text reads “Toggle label,” the accessibility label for this switch clarifies its function: “Toggle label access”